-3.2.7 Hydrology
+3.3.7 Hydrology

-A key component of the concept master plan is the treatment of the Georges Creek tributary and farm dam in the south eastern corner of the site.
-The natural drainage line, the farm dam and the Sydney Turpentine Ironbark Forest will be treated as an integrated riparian corridor to provide natural open space for all residents.
+A key component of the concept master plan is the treatment of the Georges Creek and farm dams in the southern and eastern parts of the site.
+The creek line, the farm dams and the Sydney Turpentine Ironbark Forest will be treated as an integrated riparian corridor to provide natural open space for all residents.
 The creek and dam will also contribute to the character and unique identity of the setting, providing a key natural water feature.

 The preservation of the watercourse and Sydney Turpentine Ironbark Forest as an integrated riparian corridor is significant to the Georges Creek's long term management.
 Management will improve bank stability and reduce sediment loads, as well as provide benefits for long-term biodiversity.
-The integrated management in perpetuity will reduce erosion and sediment problems and increase the values of the tributary as landscape links in to surrounding properties and the riparian lands.
+The integrated management in perpetuity will reduce erosion and sediment problems and increase the values of the tributary as landscape links in to surrounding properties and the Georges Creek riparian lands.

-3.2.8 Road Network
+3.3.8 Road Network

 Complementing the natural components will be a road network comprising a loop road with north-south and east-west connections (see Figure 11).
-The new internal road network will link to an improved Old Northern Road.
+The new internal road network will link to an improved Franlee Road and Old Northern Road.